jmabogador/app_krabsource/README.md

 ## Synopsis

-### KrabSource: Crab Identification and Monitoring System with CNN Algorithm Using Residual Network 18 Model
-KrabSource is a mobile and web-based application that uses a Convolutional Neural Network (CNN), specifically the ResNet-18 model, to identify and classify crab species found in Panay Island, Philippines.
+**KrabSource** is a mobile and web-based application that uses a Convolutional Neural Network (CNN), specifically the ResNet-18 model, to identify and classify crab species found in Panay Island, Philippines.
 The system classifies crabs based on patterns, colors, and shapes, integrates GPS for mapping, and supports real-time monitoring of species.
 Its goal is to automate crab identification, improve ecological research, and assist in marine biodiversity conservation.

 ## Code Example
 ```